Army2001/semiconductor_stock_price/README.md

-# Serverless Stock Data Pipeline with AWS
+# Semiconductor Stock Data Pipeline with AWS

 This project implements a **serverless data pipeline** using AWS services to ingest, transform, and visualize daily semiconductor stock data.
 It pulls data from the [Alpha Vantage API](https://www.alphavantage.co/) and enables querying through Athena and dashboarding with Grafana.